João Guimarães Rosa: Biography

 Still a child, he moved to his grandparents' house in Belo Horizonte, where he finished primary school.
 He began his secondary schooling at the Santo Antônio School in São João del-Rei, but soon returned to Belo Horizonte, where he graduated.
 In 1925, at only 16, he enrolled in the College of Medicine of Federal University of Minas Gerais.

 On June 27, 1930, he married Lígia Cabral Penna, a sixteen-year-old girl, with whom he was to have two daughters, Vilma and Agnes.
 In that same year, he graduated and began his medical practice in Itaguara, where he stayed for nearly two years.
 In this town, Rosa had his first contact with elements from the sertão.
 With the break of the Constitutionalist Revolution of 1932, Guimarães Rosa served as a volunteer doctor of the Public Force (Força Pública) heading to the so-called Tunel sector in Passa-Quatro, Minas Gerais, where he came into contact with the future president Juscelino Kubitschek, at that time the chief doctor of the Blood Hospital (Hospital de Sangue).
 Later on, he became a civil servant through examination.
 In 1933, he went to Barbacena in the position of Doctor of the 9th Infantry Battalion.
 Rosa later recalled that the experiences from his time as a doctor and a soldier were significant for his formation as a writer.

 In the following year, Rosa began his diplomatic career.
-In 1938, he served as assistant-consul in Hamburg, Germany, where he met his future second wife, Aracy de Carvalho Guimarães Rosa, the only Brazilian woman to be officially granted the title of Righteous among the nations for her assistance to Jews escaping the Third Reich.
+In 1938, he served as assistant consul in Hamburg, Germany, where he met his future second wife, Aracy de Carvalho Guimarães Rosa, the only Brazilian woman to be officially granted the title of Righteous among the nations for her assistance to Jews escaping the Third Reich.

 In 1963, he was chosen by unanimous vote to enter the Brazilian Academy of Letters (Academia Brasileira de Letras) in his second candidacy.
-After postponing his acceptance for four years, he finally assumed his position in 1967, just three days before passing away in the city of Rio de Janeiro, victim of a heart attack, at the summit of his diplomatic and literary career.
+After postponing his acceptance for four years, he finally assumed his position in 1967, just three days before dying in the city of Rio de Janeiro, the victim of a heart attack, at the summit of his diplomatic and literary career.